slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

 export KUBECONFIG=/etc/kubernetes/admin.conf
 ```

-### Allowing pods to run on the Master*
+### Allowing pods to run on the Master
-* For single-node installations of Kubernetes, this step is required.
-For multi-node clusters, it may be preferable to skip this step.
+**NOTE**: *This step is OPTIONAL for multi-node installations of Kubernetes, but REQUIRED for single-node installations.*

-If you are running a single-node SLATE cluster, you'll want to remove the "NoSchedule" taint from the Master.
+If you are running a single-node SLATE cluster, you'll want to remove the "NoSchedule" taint from the Kubernetes control plane.
 This will allow general workloads to run along side of the Kubernetes master node processes.
-In the case of a dedicated Master and dedicated Workers, please skip to the next section.
+In larger clusters, it may instead be desireable to prevent "user" workloads from running on the control plane, especially on very busy clusters where the K8S API is servicing a large number of requests.

 To remove the master taint: